ireaneus/CDI/docs/NTSurvey/NTSurveyRomans.md

 ---

 ## III.
-The Justification of Believeing Sinners
+The Justification of Believing Sinners

 **vs.3:21-5:21**